AyodejiOmole/promptomania/README.md

 - Google sign in and authentication
 - Creating prompts
 - Sharing prompts
-- Checkiing out prompts shared by other users
+- Checking out prompts shared by other users

 ## Author